zachleat/zachleat.com/web/_posts/2016-07-12-comprehensive-fontloading.md

 ## <span id="font-display">font-display</span>

 Add a new `font-display: swap` descriptor to your `@font-face` block to opt-in to FOUT on browsers that support it.
-Optionally, `font-display: fallback` or `font-display: optional` can be used if you consider web fonts to be unnecessary to the design.
-At time of writing, this feature is not available in any stable web browsers.
+Optionally, `font-display: fallback` or `font-display: optional` can be used if you consider web fonts to be unnecessary to the design. ~~At time of writing, this feature is not available in any stable web browsers.~~ *Update: on July 25, 2017 Chrome 60 was released on the Chrome stable release channel which includes support for `font-display`.*

 * **[Demo: `font-display`](/web-fonts/demos/font-display.html)**: note browser support for this is very limited.
 * Read more: [`font-display` Specification](https://tabatkins.github.io/specs/css-font-display/)